What Benefits Can a Microservice Architecture Bring to Your Project?

 For a huge retailer like Walmart, response downtime plays a crucial role in success.
 Once the company reached six million page views per minute, its engineers understood that their monolithic architecture would be unable to manage continued growth.
 What was even worse was the time needed to process every operation.
 That’s why in 2012, Walmart decided to move to microservices.

 The results were stunning.
-Downtime was minimized.
+The downtime was minimized.
 Walmart saved up to 50 percent on operating expenditures when they stopped using expensive hardware and migrated to virtual servers.
 The conversion rate increased by 20 percent and mobile orders went up by 98 percent.

 Subscribe via email and know it all first!